Learn more about Fort Augustus Abbey and its beautifully landscaped grounds on the shores of Loch Ness

-A variety of enterprises from heritage centres to outward bound schools attempted to make use of the buildings but the site was eventually abandoned.
+A variety of enterprises from heritage centres to outward bound schools attempted to make use of Fort Augustus Abbey but the site was eventually abandoned.

 In 2003 The Santon Group, a respected developer of listed buildings, purchased the dilapidated Grade A listed buildings and grounds.

 A £30million conversion of the site into The Highland Club was embarked upon finally being completed in 2012.

 Today the austerity of monastic life has given way to the warmth of modern leisure living.